 - 1.1 We do not know and probably we will never know if there is nowadays more or less violence in families than there was in the past.
 Violence may drift around, coming now into strategy of society where it once was (more or less) unknown.
 Anyway, violence in the family is now seen as a problem. - 1.2 There are many sorts of violence.
 Very generally speaking we can distinguish between physical and psychical violence.
-Physical violence is more worrying to society as a whole, although often it might not be clear if it really is worse than psychical violence.
+Physical violence is more worrying society as a whole, although often it might not be clear if it really is worse than psychical violence.
 Physical violence is culturally much older.
 Physical violence we have in common with the whole of nature.
-Because it is a strait-away violence.
-Physical violence is culturally much older.
-Physical violence we have in common with the whole of nature.
-Because it is a strait-away violence , it is more fascinating.
+Because it is straight away violence, it is more fascinating.
 It is much more clearly visible.
 The reactions on it are immediate.
 It can end in physical death.
 Nevertheless certainly it is necessary not to forget psychical violence.
 More and more we are all psychically violent to each other. - 1.3 This paper only tries to give a first insight into the reality of violence in families.
 Which are the cultural backgrounds?
 What happens to families where violence breaks out?
-Of course every family in which there is violence is an individual reality, an entity on its own.
+Of course every family in which there is violence is an individual reality, and entity on its own.
 That does not exclude that at the same time the way to violence has very much in common for all families.
 Violence destroys differences.
 So families become more and more alike. - 1.4 The background of this paper is the mimetic hypothesis of Rene Girard.
 More information about this hypothesis can be found in his books and in a booklet written by the author of this paper, A Corrymeela Enchiridion.